jgrande/quickpass/README.md

 4. Go to your favourite web app.

-5. Focus the username field and press `CTRL+k`.
+5. Focus on the username field and press `Ctrl+L` in Linux or `Cmd+L` in Mac.

 6. Enter your passphrase.

-7. Focus the password field and press `CTRL+k`.
+7. Focus on the password field and use the same keyboard shortcut as before.

 8. Your username and password should have been autocompleted for you by Quickpass!

 ## How Does It Work?

-If you press `CTRL+k` while an input field is focused, Quickpass will open the KeePassX database and will search for an entry whose URL field matches the current website's URL.
+If you press `Accel+L` while an input field is focused, Quickpass will open the KeePassX database and will search for an entry whose URL field matches the current website's URL.
 If a match is found, then the username field of the entry will be pasted into the input field, unless the value of the HTML `type`